|

 Christian community is called a mission, our name is a reminder

-that we are sent to be witnesses to God's love, to carry on
+we are sent to be witnesses to God's love, to carry on

 Christ's work. |